 Microplastics and the Cosmetics Industry

-Not all polymers are microplastics, but the ones that are insoluble in water and do not biodegrade are.
+Not all polymers are microplastics, but the ones that do not biodegrade are.
 Sometimes they are even liquids.

 There is considerable debate in the cosmetics industry about what is a microplastic and what isn't, for good reason:

 It is very difficult to get luxurious looking and feeling emulsions and gels (think toothpaste, cream, lotion, serum, masks) without the use of polymers.
 Difficult, but not impossible.

 These cosmetic chemicals are used to thicken, modify texture, and enhance emulsions and have names like: acrylate, copolymer, crosspolymer, PVC, nylon, carbomer.
 There are over 500 of them.
 Though they are not bead-like particles, they are microscopic, not readily biodegradable, and remain persistent in the environment (particularly the waterways).
 This app is working to increase awareness.